2015 Buffalo Bills season: Regular season

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: vs. Indianapolis Colts

 The Bills franchise reached the 400th career win in its history with a 27-14 win over the Colts.
 Running backs Karlos Williams, LeSean McCoy and quarterback Tyrod Taylor combined for 137 rushing yards and a touchdown (Anthony Dixon added another on the ground) and Taylor completed 14/19 for 195 yards and a touchdown.
 Colts quarterback Andrew Luck had two touchdowns, but he was intercepted and sacked twice.

+In a statistical anomaly, back-up quarterback Matt Cassel was credited with the win, as the Bills lined up for their first offensive play in a novelty formation with Cassel under center and Tyrod Taylor split out as a receiver.
+This made Cassel the starting quarterback of record, although it his only play of the game and he did not attempt either a pass or run.

 Week 2: vs. New England Patriots

 With the close loss, the Bills dropped to 1-1.
-As if the loss wasn’t bad enough, the team also lost safety Aaron Williams for the season with a neck injury sustained trying to keep Patriots tight end Rob Gronkowski from reaching the end zone.
+As if the loss wasn't bad enough, the team also lost safety Aaron Williams for the season with a neck injury sustained trying to keep Patriots tight end Rob Gronkowski from reaching the end zone.

 Week 3: at Miami Dolphins

 After leading 27-0, Dolphins quarterback Ryan Tannehill finally threw two touchdowns, but his three interceptions, one of which a pick-six returned by linebacker Preston Brown 43 yards for a touchdown, proved to be too much as the Bills improved to 2-1.